ckrowland/markets/README.md

 # Simulations
-Use GPU Accelerated agent-based modeling to visualize and simulate complex systems.
+GPU Accelerated agent-based modeling to visualize and simulate complex systems.

 ## Current Simulations
 - Resource Distribution
-  - Simulate market dynamics of consumers and producers with certain parameters
+  - Simulate market dynamics of consumers and producers.
   - Consumers move to Producers, get resources, travel home and consume the resources.
   - Parameters:
     - Number of Consumers